MLChain/MLChain/README.md

   </tr>
 </table>

-## Using Dify
+## Using Mlchain

 - **Cloud </br>**
-We host a [Dify Cloud](https://mlchain.ai) service for anyone to try with zero setup.
+We host a [Mlchain Cloud](https://mlchain.ai) service for anyone to try with zero setup.
 It provides all the capabilities of the self-deployed version, and includes 200 free GPT-4 calls in the sandbox plan.

-- **Self-hosting Dify Community Edition</br>**
+- **Self-hosting Mlchain Community Edition</br>**
-Quickly get Dify running in your environment with this [starter guide](#quick-start).
+Quickly get Mlchain running in your environment with this [starter guide](#quick-start).
 Use our [documentation](https://docs.mlchain.ai) for further references and more in-depth instructions.

-- **Dify for enterprise / organizations</br>**
+- **Mlchain for enterprise / organizations</br>**
 We provide additional enterprise-centric features.
 [Schedule a meeting with us](https://cal.com/guchenhe/30min) or [send us an email](mailto:business@mlchain.ai?subject=[GitHub]Business%20License%20Inquiry) to discuss enterprise needs. </br>
-  > For startups and small businesses using AWS, check out [Dify Premium on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-t22mebxzwjhu6) and deploy it to your own AWS VPC with one-click.
+  > For startups and small businesses using AWS, check out [Mlchain Premium on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-t22mebxzwjhu6) and deploy it to your own AWS VPC with one-click.
 It's an affordable AMI offering with the option to create apps with custom logo and branding.

 ## Staying ahead

-Star Dify on GitHub and be instantly notified of new releases.
+Star Mlchain on GitHub and be instantly notified of new releases.

 ![star-us](https://github.com/mlchain/mlchain/assets/13230914/b823edc1-6388-4e25-ad45-2f6b187adbb4)

 ## Quick start
-> Before installing Dify, make sure your machine meets the following minimum system requirements:
+> Before installing Mlchain, make sure your machine meets the following minimum system requirements:
 >
 >- CPU >= 2 Core
 >- RAM >= 4GB

 </br>

-The easiest way to start the Dify server is to run our [docker-compose.yml](docker/docker-compose.yaml) file.
+The easiest way to start the Mlchain server is to run our [docker-compose.yml](docker/docker-compose.yaml) file.
 Before running the installation command, make sure that [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed on your machine:

 ```bash
 cd docker